Guide written by:

 Bacteriostatic toilet pans

-Bacteriostatic toilet pans prevent the growth of bacterial.
+Bacteriostatic toilet pans prevent the growth of bacteria.
 This is an undeniable advantage for any toilet pan.

 A quiet mechanism, as mentioned above, is preferable for busy households.